© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 2143m S from The Firs, Rhos-y-Meirch is a scheduled monument protected by Cadw under reference RD019.
 View the official record →

-Offa's Dyke is a linear earthwork of Early Medieval date forming part of the extensive boundary constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke is a linear earthwork that forms part of the eighth-century defensive and territorial boundary constructed under King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD019.

 Offa's Dyke: Section extending 2143m S from The Firs, Rhos-y-Meirch dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 2143m S from The Firs, Rhos-y-Meirch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD019.